 There is also a log of various data gotchas I discovered, also in Czech only, stored in the data issues vignette.

-A basic glossary of some of the terms used in the data sets is at http://monitor.statnipokladna.cz/metodika/.
+A basic glossary of some of the terms used in the data sets is at https://monitor.statnipokladna.cz/metodika/.

 Thanks to @smallhillcz and the Státní pokladna/Monitor developers and maintainers for responding to queries and generally keeping the thing running.